Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 When we have a quick look at the heat-maps of our score matrices in the results section, we can see that the score matrix seems to represent what it should and that it makes sense:

-There's shop rows that are either mostly white (shops with medium distance to the customer), white and green (closer shops) or white and red (shops with a larger distance).
+There's shop rows that are either mostly white (shops with medium total distance), white and green (shops with low total distance) or white and red (probably shops with the largest distance to the customer).
 This is nice.

 **Shops 0 to 5 seem to have the highest scores.
 It's not as clear anymore that shops 5,4 and 1 are closest to the customer since not only StoC has an effect, but also the total distance.**

 When we look at the rows in the score matrices, we can clearly see that **helpers are usually either a fit or not**.
 There's not a single helper that has both red and green scores when combined with different shops.
-Then there's helper rows that show no color at all, which are probably the ones having a medium distance to the customer and are neither particularly good or bad.
+Then there's helper rows that show no color at all, which are probably the ones having a medium distance to the customer or suitable shops and are thus neither particularly good or bad.

 Also it's quite striking, that the "standard case" and "refrigerated items case" look quite alike.
 This is not surprising, since on the day I calculated this, the weather was not particularly hot.
 So there's only a minor effect of weighting taking place.

-Also the "heavy items case" and the "refrigerated and heavy items on a hot summers day case" share more similarities, with the **extreme combination showing the most differences to the standard case**.
+And the "heavy items case" and the "refrigerated and heavy items on a hot summers day case" share more similarities, with the **extreme combination showing the most differences to the standard case**.
 This makes sense because there the weighting has the most differences to the standard case.
-In

-**This appears to be a good base for making our recommendations.**
+**All in all, this appears to be a good base for making meaningful recommendations.**

-Discussion section where you discuss any observations you noted and any recommendations you can make based on the results.

 ### recommendation lists

 Already in the top 10 recommendations we can see **major differences depending on the circumstances**.

-Since Marcello's Bistro is definitely the closest to our customer, it makes sense that the top 6 recommendations are for this shop.
-But there's quite some differences in helper choice.
-Obviously because of the helpers having trolleys or not.
+Since Marcello's Bistro is definitely the closest to our customer, it makes sense that the top 6 recommendations include this shop.
+But there's **quite some differences in helper choice**.
+Obviously because of the **helpers having trolleys or not**.

-Take for example alexeiholsten@web.de as number 2 recommendation in the standard case.
+Take for example `alexeiholsten@web.de` as number 2 recommendation in the standard case.
 This helper is also number 2 in the "refrigerated items case" under not so hot circumstances.
 In the "heavy items case" he's number 6 and in the extreme combo he's not even in the top 10 anymore.

-So the weighting works quite well.
+So the weighting works rather well.

 ### final map

 Now this is really a funny coincidence.
-Only when producing this final map, I realized that 2 of the fictitious helpers are living at "Tertianum Residenz - Im Brühl".
+Only when producing the final map, I realized that 2 of the fictitious helpers are living at "Tertianum Residenz - Im Brühl".

 This is a place where you can spend your retirement days.
-Maybe not the best location to recruit helpers, if the helpers themselves may belong to the risk group.
+Maybe that's not the best location to recruit helpers, if the helpers themselves may belong to the risk group.

 In real life, of course one would have to **make reasonably sure, that the helpers are up for the task**.

 Since this is only based on fake data extracted from OSINT sources, it's not relevant yet.
-But either way, this example once again shows that data cleaning is the most important process.
-Otherwise you'll have a lot of work put in your model, but it ends up producing in accordance to the garbage in garbage out principle.
+But either way, this example once again shows that **data cleaning is the most important process**.
+Otherwise you'll have a lot of work put in your model, but it ends up recommending in accordance to the garbage in garbage out principle.

-As a possibility, maybe it's the janitor and his 18 year old son, both living at "Tertianum Residenz", both being young and healthy.
+To be fair, maybe it's the janitor and his 18 year old son, both living at "Tertianum Residenz", and both being young and healthy.

 ### room for improvement

-Since this is only a PoC, there's obviously lots of room to make the recommendations a lot better.
+Since this is only a PoC, there's obviously lots of room to make the recommendations better.

 One good way is to take **additional data** into consideration.
-Here are some ideas for information that could be important to make good recommendations for both shops and helpers.
+Here are some ideas for information that could be important to make meaningful recommendations for both shops and helpers.

 customers: